From 1 July 2022, all fees associated with migration skills assessments will increase for the new financial year. The new fees are outlined below.

 Engineers Australia is aware of various entities offering CDR writing services.
 Please be advised that Engineers Australia does not, in any way, endorse or have any affiliation with these entities and does not condone applicants engaging these services.
 Applicants are required to complete their own applications and personally write their Career Episodes.

 Engineers Australia reserves the right to impose or extend the ban period when the unethical behaviour was found at any stage of the process.

-From the 1st november 2017, Engineers Australia accepts the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.
+From 1 November 2017, Engineers Australia accepts the Pearson’s Test of English Academic (PTE Academic) as the evidence of applicant’s English language competency.

-The minimum acceptable score is 50 in each of the 4 modules of Listening, Reading, Writing and Speaking.
+The minimum acceptable score is 50 in each of the four modules of Listening, Reading, Writing and Speaking.

-Please note, you must send your PTE Academic score through Pearson’s online secure portal to “Engineers Australia” so that we can verify your result.
-Please refer to Pearson’s website for the detailed instructions on how to do it.
+You must send your PTE Academic score through Pearson’s online secure portal to “Engineers Australia” so that we can verify your result.
+Refer to Pearson’s website for detailed instructions..